dgaydukov/cert-aws/files/sa.md

 Cache is implemented as key-value pair.
 So if you want to store leaderboard in cache you have to store sha256 of query as key and result of query as string value.
 With cluster you distribute load across nodes/shards(in case of redis), it also protection against failure.
 If you have one node and it failed, your cache is failed, but if you have cluster of 10 nodes, and one node is failed, only 10% of cache is failed.

 ###### Systems Manager
-SM (Systems Manager) - tool that helps you to manage your aws resources and automate some tasks on them:
+SM (Systems Manager) - tool that helps you to manage your aws resources and automate some tasks on them.
-* when you create ec2 with SM agent role (this will give SM permission to interact with ec2), and later manage your ec2 from SM console (without need to connecting to instance with ssh)
+When you create ec2 with SM agent role (this will give SM permission to interact with ec2), and later manage your ec2 from SM console (without need to connecting to instance with ssh), includes:
-SM include
 * document (json/yaml configuration as code) - allows you to set a series of actions to be performed on ec2.
 You can create your own documents or use provided by default, including collecting inventory/metrics, installing apps and so on.
 * OpsCenter - place where ops team can view/resolve ops issues.
 It aggregates issues by creating OpsItems.
 On average OpsCenter reduce mean time resolution by 50%.
 * Explorer - interactive dashboard
 * Resource Groups - you can divide all your aws resources into groups (by tags) and view/manage resource of particular group
 * AppConfig - you can test/deploy configuration into ec2/ecs/lambda
 * Inventory - information about software installed on ec2 collected by SM (including: apps, files, network configs, updates an so on...)
-* Automation - you can automate most common tasks for a group of aws resources you can also update/patch your ami
+* Automation - you can automate most common tasks for a group of aws resources you can also update/patch your ami:
 * Run Command - easy way to manage your ec2 instances without ssh/bastion.
 All actions made here are recorded by CloudTrail, so you can easily trace what happened
 * Session Manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
 It improves security, cause it doesn't require you to open inbound ssh port (22) to talk with ec2.
 You also don't need to operate bastion host.
 For this to work you should assign a role to ec2 with policy `AmazonEC2RoleforSSM`.
 Internally ssh manager just ssh you as `ssm-user` with root privilege.

 ###### Config
 Config - manages service that provides aws resources inventory, config history, change notification.
 When you turn it on it create config item for each resource.
 It provides detailed view of the configuration of AWS resources in your AWS account (how the resources are related and how they were configured in the past so that you can see how the configurations and relationships change over time).
 It integrated with cloudTrail, and record CloudTraidID for any resource change.
 Config Item - point-in-time record of aws resource, that include metadata, attributes, relationships, current configuration, and related events
 Config Rule - desired configuration of resource that is evaluated against actual change (and report in case of mismatch).
 Conformance Pack - collection of config rules.
-CloudTrail - list of all api calls (cli & CF templates in the end are transformed into api calls) Config - store point-in-time configuration of your aws resources
+CloudTrail - list of all api calls (cli & CF templates in the end are transformed into api calls).
+It stores point-in-time configuration of your aws resources.

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.